shadow578/YetAnotherVideoPlayer/README.md

 ## Things you should Know

-* **YAVP does not require any app permissions**
+* __YAVP does not require any app permissions*__
 	* Storage Permissions are ony needed for playing local files
 * At least Android 7.0 (Nougat) is required (this may change)
 * YAVP currently does not feature a (real) Launcher Activity
 	* Open YAVP by opening a supported file or URL and selecting YAVP
-* YAVP currently has no Settings Activity.
-	* Values that are meant to become settings are currently just constants
+* While Anime4K is great at making Anime (-Style) Videos look great, it is also great at eating into your battery.
+	* Expect (much) shorter battery life when Anime4K is enabled.
+	* Limiting FPS is a option to prolong your battery life.
+You can enable it in the settings.
+	* *But YAVP is nice enough to warn you before your phone dies.*

 * I'm currently redesigning the UI, and I won't add any screenshots before that is done.
 * This is my first Android App & My first project public on Github
 	* *If I did/do anything wrong or could do something better, let me know :)*

+* *Not any = not any __unreasonable__.
+Obviously, YAVP can't stream videos if it can't access the Internet...*

 ## Issues, Feature Requests and Contributing